 ABA therapists often work with children living with developmental disabilities, primarily autism.
 Some therapists work in group settings while others work individually with their patients.
 Therapists practice the ABA process of therapy to improve growth, development, and quality of life.

 The job market looks promising for ABA therapists.
-According to the U.S. Bureau of Labor Statistics, employment for occupational therapists was expected to increase by 29% between 2012 and 2022, which is much faster than the average for other occupations (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, employment for occupational therapists was expected to increase by 27% between 2014 and 2024 for occupational therapists, which is much faster than the average for other occupations.

 The demand for occupational therapists should continue to rise as a result of the increasing number of individuals with disabilities or limited function who require therapy services.
 Employment growth in schools will result from the expansion of the school-age population and the federally funded extension of services for disabled students.
 Therapists will be needed to help children with disabilities prepare for enrollment in special education programs.